top of page

 Is this a mistake or contradiction in the Bible?

-No, its not, though it may appear like that.
+No it's not, though it may appear like that.
 There are no mistakes or contradictions in the Bible.
 Not even one.
 God's Word is perfectly inerrant and infallible down to the smallest jot and tittle (smallest members of the Hebrew grammar), because its given by a perfectly infallible and inerrant God, who is not the author of confusion — but “It is the glory of God to conceal a thing: but the honour of kings is to search out a matter.”
 (Pr.
 25:2).

 Have a study yourself who is the missing name (he is a king).
 The name of the game is the game of the name.
 Can you do it?
 I’m absolutely, resolutely, acutely, and astutely certain you can!